rhasnainanwar/rhasnainanwar.github.io/_news/announcement_13.md

 related_posts: false
 ---

-Lightning talk on Human in-the-loop for secure digital transactions accepted at the UMass Graduate Research Symposium.
+Lightning talk on human in-the-loop for secure digital transactions accepted at the UMass Graduate Research Symposium.